PeachyDB-Inc/PeachyDB/Deployment/Tools-MonitorCluster.md

     Nodeid:1 IP:172.31.8.168 DB-SPACE: 267MB LOG-SPACE: 320MB CAPACITY: 5000GB UTILIZATION: 0%
     Nodeid:2 IP:172.31.0.170 DB-SPACE: 267MB LOG-SPACE: 320MB CAPACITY: 5000GB UTILIZATION: 0%
    ```
+   The command output displays for each node the amount of SSD storage space taken up by the database, the logs and the total capacity of the instance.
+And storage space utilization is calculated as a percent of total storage space available.

 Utilizing the above commands too frequently will place a burden of their own on the servers as a result, they should be utilized according to the above suggestions.
 The above commands can be invoked from a bash script and their output can be parsed utilizing shell utilities to look for liveness issues of nodes or for too high storage utilization on the members of the cluster.